Taash1M/Taashi_Github/01_platform_modernization_blueprint/diagrams/architecture_placeholder.md

 # Platform modernization blueprint architecture

-    This diagram captures a **cloud-native data platform modernization** journey that a Director of Data Engineering would lead: migrating from siloed, on-prem systems to a governed, scalable analytics platform on a modern cloud stack.
+    This diagram captures a **cloud-native data platform modernization** journey that i would lead: migrating from siloed, on-prem systems to a governed, scalable analytics platform on a modern cloud stack.

     ```mermaid
     flowchart LR